docker/docs/datacenter/ucp/2.2/guides/user/secrets/grant-revoke-access.md

 ## Grant access to a secret

-As with most resources managed by UCP, the way to grant permission to a set of users to use a secret, is by applying the `com.docker.ucp.access.label` to the secret.
+As with other resources managed by UCP, the way to grant permission to a set of users to use a secret is by creating a grant against the collection that contains the secret.

+is by applying the `com.docker.ucp.access.label` to the secret.

 ![](../../images/grant-access-secrets-1.png){: .with-border}